A Bachelor of Science (BSc) Majors, Minors and Transfer program student in the lab

 Senior Project

-A senior project is required for certain Majors and all Honours; students are expected to plan their senior project during third year and to schedule its completion prior to the end of their fourth year.
+A senior project is required for certain Majors and all Honours; students are strongly encouraged to plan their senior project during third year and to schedule its completion prior to the end of their fourth year.
 Each senior project will have a designated project supervisor, who will assist the student to identify the resources required to complete the project successfully.

 Notes on Admission

-• Students who do not meet the mathematics requirement should consult Advising on how to upgrade while working towards the B.Sc.
+• Students who do not meet the mathematics requirement should consult Advising on how to upgrade while working towards the BSc.

 Domestic Fees | International Fees